Lesleyla/OOD_with_C-/README.md

 # OOD_with_C-
-This repository is for class CS6205
+This repository is for class CS6205-object oriented design